Sibu: Communist insurgency

-Encouraged by the establishment of People's Republic of China in 1949, Sibu communist members started to establish themselves in Sarawak in the early 1950s.
-Huang Sheng Zi (黄声梓) from Bintangor became the president of Borneo Communist Party (BCP).
-BCP activities mostly concentrated in Sibu, Sarikei, and Bintangor.
-His brother, Huang Zeng Ting (黄增霆), who was also a communist, played an important role in the formation of first political party in Sarawak, Sarawak United Peoples' Party (SUPP) and became the party's first executive secretary.
-Sarawak Liberation League (SLL) was formed in 1954 following the consolidation of BCP with several other communist organisations.
+In the early 1950s, influenced by the establishment of the People's Republic of China in 1949, communist members in Sibu began to establish a presence in Sarawak.
+Huang Sheng Zi from Bintangor became the president of the Borneo Communist Party (BCP), and BCP activities were concentrated in areas such as Sibu, Sarikei, and Bintangor.
+Huang Zeng Ting, another communist and Huang Sheng Zi's brother, played a significant role in the formation of Sarawak's first political party, the Sarawak United Peoples' Party (SUPP), becoming its first executive secretary.

-The expansion of communism in Sibu relied heavily on student movements in several schools such as Chung Hua Secondary School (中华中学), Catholic High school (公教中学), and Wong Nai Siong High School (黄乃裳中学).
-Some of the communist strong points in Sibu were at Oya road and Queensway (now Jalan Tun Abang Haji Openg).
-The movement was also supported by the intelligentsia and workers in Sibu.
-For example, Dr Wong Soon Kai supported the movement by supplying free medication.
-Kampung Tanjung Kunyit villagers were among those being harassed into providing food and medical supplies to the communists.
-On 30 March 1971, the communists launched an anti-porn movement.
-In early 1973, they launched another campaign which opposed tax increase and inflation of prices while endorsing an increase in workers' wages.
-Some of the communist volunteers would start to distribute pamphlets at shophouses, schools, and the wharf terminal.
-The group also started military operation against police stations and naval bases.
-Communist guerillas would behead anyone who was suspected of being a government informant.
-The town was put under on-and-off 24-hour curfews for several months.
+In 1954, the Sarawak Liberation League (SLL) was formed following the consolidation of the BCP with several other communist organisations.
+The spread of communism in Sibu was facilitated by student movements in schools like Chung Hua Secondary School, Catholic High School, and Wong Nai Siong High School.
+Communist strongholds in Sibu were notably located at Oya Road and Queensway (now Jalan Tun Abang Haji Openg).
+The movement also received support from the intelligentsia and workers in Sibu.
+Dr. Wong Soon Kai, for example, supported the movement by providing free medication.
+Villagers in Kampung Tanjung Kunyit were among those pressured to supply food and medical provisions to the communists.

+In March 1971, the communists initiated an anti-pornography campaign, and in early 1973, they launched another campaign opposing tax increases and price inflation while advocating for higher wages for workers.
+Communist volunteers distributed pamphlets at various locations, including shophouses, schools, and the wharf terminal.
+They also engaged in military operations against police stations and naval bases, resorting to extreme measures such as beheading suspected government informants.
+The town of Sibu experienced on-and-off 24-hour curfews for several months.

-On 25 March 1973, the Sarawak government, led by chief minister Abdul Rahman Ya'kub started to clamp down on communist activities at the Rajang basin by setting up "Rajang Special Security Area".
-A day later, Rajang Security Command (RASCOM) was formed as a result of co-operation of civil, military, and police command headquarters.
-By August 1973, several communist members were captured by the government.
-The captured members provided crucial details for the government to further impair the communist movement.
-On 22 September 1973, Abdul Rahman started "Operation Judas".
-A total of 29 people from the town of Sibu were captured.
-Among those captured were doctors, lawyers, businessmen, teachers, and one former member of parliament.
-Following the surrender of a communist movement in Sri Aman on 21 October 1973, the communist activities at Rajang basin began to subside and would not be able to recover to its previous strength.
-Communist movement of Sarawak finally ended in 1990.
+On 25 March 1973, the Sarawak government, led by Chief Minister Abdul Rahman Ya'kub, began cracking down on communist activities in the Rajang basin by establishing the "Rajang Special Security Area".
+A day later, the Rajang Security Command (RASCOM) was formed through the cooperation of civil, military, and police command headquarters.
+By August 1973, several communist members had been captured, and these individuals provided crucial information that further weakened the communist movement.

+On 22 September 1973, Abdul Rahman initiated "Operation Judas", resulting in the capture of 29 people from the town of Sibu, including doctors, lawyers, businessmen, teachers, and one former member of parliament.
+Following the surrender of a communist movement in Sri Aman on 21 October 1973, communist activities in the Rajang basin began to decline and never fully recovered their previous strength.
+The communist movement in Sarawak finally came to an end in 1990.